LGBTQ+ identity increases among teens

 February 16, 2021

 Editor’s note: This story was part of an in-depth package of our Feb.
 12, 2021 issue, which won first place for print in depth news/feature package in the ILPC contest.
 It was a finalist for series/project in the Dallas Morning News high school journalism contest.
+This story also won honorable mention for print in-depth news/feature stories in the 2022 TAJE Best in Texas contest.

 Recent trends show that today’s teenagers are more likely to identify as LGBTQ+ than previous generations.
 In 2017, GLAAD found that 20 percent of people between the ages 18 and 34 identify as LGBTQ+.
 The number decreases with age, going from 12 percent of people between 35 and 51 to seven percent of people between 52 and 71.
 Five percent of people over the age of 72 said the same.